katarinastuart/Ev1_SelectionMetaAnalysis/README.md

   2:00pm Afternoon tea<br>
   2:15pm Compiling results, group discussiona and metanalysis contribution

-<h2>A <i>fairly</i> brief introduction to Genetic Outlier and Association Analysis</h2>
+<h2>A brief introduction to Genetic Outlier and Association Analysis</h2>

 When we look through a genome to try find loci that are under divergent selection, we often conduct what is called outlier or association analyses. **Outlier analysis** requires just knowledge of the genetics of your samples (plus sample metadata, for example population groupings), and tries to find loci that behave very differently from the underlying patterns across the genome (with the assumption being that the rest of the genome represents patterns of neutral genetic diveristy)<sup>A</sup>.
 Meanwhile **association analysis** require some sort of covariate data, and tests whether there are any genetic variants statistically associated with this new data (you may have heard the term [GWAS](https://www.genome.gov/genetics-glossary/Genome-Wide-Association-Studies)).
-This data can come in the form of phenotype data (e.g. morphology, disease status, physiology measures), or could be spatial (e.g. environmental, climate).
+This covariate data can come in the form of phenotype data (e.g. morphology, disease status, physiology measures), or could be spatial (e.g. environmental, climate).
 Association tests look for sites in the genome where the precense or absence of a variant is highly correlated with the values in the co-variate data, usually through some regression type analysis.

-<sup>A</sup> it is very important then to account for any population substructure.

-> :round_pushpin: **An important note about additive genetic variance**
->
-> It is important to bear in mind how the input genetic data for outlier or association models is being interreted by the model.
-When dealing with many of these models (and input genotype files) the assumption is that the SNP effects are [additive](https://link.springer.com/referenceworkentry/10.1007/978-3-319-47829-6_5-1).
-This can be seen from, for example, the way we encode homozygous reference allele, heterozygous, and homozygous alternate allele as "0", "1", and "2" respectively in a BayPass input genofile.
-For the diploid organism (with two variant copies for each allele) one copy of a variant (i.e. heterozygous) is assumed to have half the effect of having two copies.
-However, what if the locus in question has dominance effects?
-This would mean the heterozygous form behaves the same as the homozygous dominant form, and it would be more appropriate to label these instead as "0", "0", "1".
-But with thousands, if not millions of (most likely) completely unknown variants in a dataset, how can we possibly know?
-The answer is we cannot.
-And most models will assume additive effects, because this the simplest assumption.
-However, by not factoring in dominance effects we could possible be missing many important functional variants, as Reynolds et al. [2021](https://www.nature.com/articles/s41588-021-00872-5) demonstrates.
-Genomics is full of caveats and pitfalls, which while providing new directions to explore can be a bit overwhelming.
-Remember, you selection analysis doesn't have to be exhaustive, just make sure it is as fit for purpose within your study design.
-There is so much going on in just one genome, there is no way you can analyse everything in one go.

 Throughout this vignette I will refer to outlier and association analysis collectively as selection analysis.
 There are a lot of programs that exist currently.
 You can find a very long (though not exhaustive) list of them [here](https://bioinformaticshome.com/tools/gwas/gwas.html).